Armenians in the Byzantine Empire: Military

 During the reign of Heraclius I, the significant role of Armenians in the army was preserved, along with other Caucasian peoples—Lazs, Abasgois, and Iberians.
 Theophanes the Confessor, in connection with Heraclius I’s campaign against the Persians in 627/628, twice mentions the participation in this campaign of a detachment of Armenian cavalry under the command of the turmarch George.
 Under Heraclius, the Armenian Manuel served as prefect of Egypt.
 Some of the usurpers of the 7th century may have been Armenians — Vahan, proclaimed emperor before the battle of Yarmouk, and the Opsician comite Misisius, who was proclaimed emperor during the reign of Constantine II for his "plausibility and majesty".
 An Armenian was also proclaimed emperor during the reign of Constantine II.
 According to Michael the Syrian, his Armenian name was Mzhezh Gnuni, and his son John revolted against Constantine IV.
 After the completion of the conquest of Armenia by the Arabs, the Armenian troops were spared from fighting against their co-religionists, because according to the terms of the treaty concluded in 652, the Armenian cavalry could not be transferred to the Syrian front.
 Around 750, Tachat Andzevatsi arrived in Byzantium and fought successfully in Constantine V's wars against the Bulgarians; he later became a commander in the fief of Bucellarian.
 Emperor Leo the Armenian's relative —General Gregory Pterot— had a successful military career during his uncle's lifetime and, after his assassination, attempted to join the revolt of Thomas the Slav.
-Michael the Amalekite served four emperors, from Michael I to Theophilus, in the ranks of protostrator, strategus of the Armeniacon, and domestikos of the schola.
+Manuel the Amalekite served four emperors, from Michael I to Theophilus, in the ranks of protostrator, strategus of the Armeniacon, and domestikos of the schola.
 In 896, Nakharar Melias, known in Byzantine sources as Melia and possibly the grandson of Ishkhan Varažnunik, entered Byzantine service.
 In 908, Mlekh was commissioned to rebuild the fortress of Likand and the garrisons in its vicinity, leading many Armenians to move to this region.
 In 916, a theme was organized here, whose army participated in another failed battle against the Bulgarians.
 Mlekh himself, "thanks to the loyalty he showed to the Vasileus of the Romans and his many endless exploits against the Saracens", was honored with the title of Master.